 There is a third kind of reciprocation that Jesus liked more than any of the others.
 It is unexpected reciprocation.
-It goes to those that are unaware that they were serving Christ (Mt.25:37-39).
-In helping a stranger, they did not know that they were obeying the Second to the Greatest Commandments (Lk.10:25-37).
-It was a Roman officer Jesus praised for his faith and concluded that surprised and unexpected strangers shall sit at his table with Abraham, Isaac and Jacob; but those that were so dead sure of a place in the future world of bliss shall not even be permitted to look in from the outside (Mt.8:5-12).
-Like the five foolish virgins, too many Christians take too many things for granted (Mt.25:1-13).
-We need to ponder these words: “Who then is that faithful and wise steward, whom his Lord shall make master over his household, to give the servants their portion of food when they need it?
+It goes to those that are unaware that they were serving Christ (Matthew 25:37-39).
+In helping a stranger, they did not know that they were obeying the Second to the Greatest Commandments (Luke 10:25-37).
+It was a Roman officer Jesus praised for his faith and concluded that surprised and unexpected strangers shall sit at his table with Abraham, Isaac and Jacob, but those that were so dead sure of a place in the future world of bliss shall not even be permitted to look in from the outside (Matthew 8:5-12).
+Like the five foolish virgins, too many Christians take too many things for granted (Matthew 25:1-13).
+We need to ponder these words, “Who then is that faithful and wise steward, whom his Lord shall make master over his household, to give the servants their portion of food when they need it?
 Blessed is that steward, whom his Lord when he returns finds doing his duty.
-You can be sure what I tell you, he will put him in charge over all his holdings” (Mt.24:45-47).
+You can be sure what I tell you, he will put him in charge over all his holdings” (Matthew 24:45-47).